 - Watch the movie Fantasia!
 (There are two versions, the original and Fantasia 2000).
 Walt Disney, the creator of Fantasia, revolutionized the movie industry with his animation.
 Here is a biography of Walt Disney and an article about the animation steps necessary to make a movie such as Fantasia.

 - Check out some of these animation books (amazon.com) and learn about the history of cartoons like Fantasia, and how they are made.
-You can even find some free software to try your own hand at animation.
-Or here's an online place to make animated clips.
+Here's an online place to make animated clips.

 - Stop Motion animation uses a camera and a lot of time moving around figures, or clay, to get a story in film.
 Here is a Star Wars Lego example of a stop-motion animation story.
 These books will teach you how to make your own stop motion animation, the Klutz animation book and The Art of Stop Motion Animation (amazon.com).

 - Make a flip book!
 A flip book is a very simplistic example of traditional animation, the kind used in Fantasia.
 Watch this video to learn how to make your own flip book using a pen and index cards.
 Here's a drawing website with some really fun characters.
 Use one of these in a flip book!

 - Here's a step by step guide to creating your own cartoon characters